 To relax an insect, I placed 3 sheets of paper towels (or cardboard) moistened with vinegar in the bottom of a large tupperware.
 Then I place the bugs in their vials on top of the cardboard and put the lid on but not tightly.
 If I’m working with large collections and have sorted the insects into petri dishes, I place an overturned petri dish on the bottom and set the one with insects on top.
 I leave them for at least 4 hours.
 With the vinegar, I’ve left for the 2 days without worry of fungus.

 After they are relaxed, I take them out of the vials and arrange their legs, antennae, etc. as needed and if needed.
-To do this, I use a piece of styrofoam that I have covered with a piece of muslin.
-The styrofoam allows me to use pins to arrange them; the muslin keeps them from “jumping” around because of static electricity.
+To do this, I use a piece of styrofoam.
+The styrofoam allows me to use pins to arrange them.
 It’s best to pin them in a natural arrangement of legs, wings, antennae, before they dry.
 Long-bodied and long-legged insects can have their legs kept in place by pushing a piece of stiff paper up on the pin beneath them until they are dry.

 Any exuviae or puparia should be kept with the adults in a collection and can be mounted on the same pin.